WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Column of `Signal` the filter is applied to.

 `sampling_rate`: int, float
-- Sampling rate of the `Signal`.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate of `Signal`.

-`notch_vals`: tuple list
+`notch_vals`: tuple list, optional ([(50, 5)])
-- A list of `(Hz, Q)` tuples corresponding to the notch filters being applied. `Hz` is the frequency to apply the filter to, and `Q` is the Q-score (an intensity score where a higher number means a less extreme filter).
+- A list of `(Hz, Q)` tuples corresponding to the notch filters being applied. `Hz` is the frequency the filter is applied to, and `Q` is the Q-score (an intensity score where a higher number means a less extreme filter).
+The default is [(50, 5)].

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 **Raises**

+A warning is raised if `col` contains NaN values.

 An exception is raised if `col` is not a column of `Signal`.

-An exception is raised if `col` contains 'NaN' values.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `min_segment` is longer than the recording of `Signal`.

-An exception is raised if a `Hz` value in `notch_vals` is greater than `sampling_rate/2` or less than 0.
+An exception is raised if a Hz value in `notch_vals` is greater than `sampling_rate`/2 or less than 0.

 **Returns**

 `notch_Signal`: pd.DataFrame
-- A copy of `Signal` after the bandpass filter is applied.
+- A copy of `Signal` after the notch filters are applied.

 **Example**